FDA approves Eisai's thyroid cancer drug

 The U.S. Food and Drug Administration said it approved Japan's Eisai Co Ltd's drug to treat the most common form of thyroid cancer more than two months ahead of the review date.

-The drug, Lenvima, was cleared for use in patients with progressive, differentiated thyroid cancer (DTC) who have not adequately responded to radioactive iodine therapy, the agency said on Friday.
-(1.usa.gov/1vIeI1Q)
+The drug, Lenvima, was cleared for use in patients with progressive, differentiated thyroid cancer (DTC) who have not adequately responded to radioactive iodine therapy, the agency said on Thursday.

 DTC is a cancerous growth of the thyroid gland, which is located in the neck, and helps regulate metabolism.